How to Mulch your Garden for Free

 Mulching helps your garden beds warm up faster in the spring because it serves as a blanket over the soil.
 When the sun comes out and begins to shine on the earth, it warms up the blanket which in turn warms up the soil.
 It’s amazing what a difference a degree or two can make in your planting success.

-Mulch your garden for soil health
+How to mulch your garden for soil health

 Mulching also helps your garden beds stay light and airy, instead of allowing the precipitation to pack your soil down.
 You want nice light soil for planting the healthiest crops.
 In addition, it helps stop soil from eroding in the wind, rain, and snowfall.